-From this it follows that for seller that have already bribed large number of buyers, further bribing may result in no profit.

-In real world, a bad reputed seller is more desired to improved its aggregated evaluation by performing bribery strategy.
-In multi-player situation, an open question for seller $i$ is whether a best response to other player's strategies is existed.
-In next section, we analyse the strategy space for each player and identify the best response in multi-player situation.
+The lemma shows for sellers that have already bribed a large amount of buyers, further bribing may result in no profit.
+In real world, a bad reputed seller is more willing to improve its evaluation by performing a bribery strategy.
+In multi-player situations, an open question for a seller is whether the best response to other player's strategies exists.
+In the next section, we analyze the strategy space for each player and identify the best response in multi-player situations.